▶️ Santa for Seniors sees more than 150 volunteers wrap gifts for 950 seniors

-The holidays can be challenging for many people, including seniors, but one program, now in its 20th year called Santa for Seniors, is doing what it can to help.
+The holidays can be challenging for many people, including seniors.
+But a program now in its 20th year, called Santa for Seniors, is doing what it can to help.

 Holm has been volunteering to wrap gifts for the program since she was 10.

-“Well, it definitely changed from just coming to wrap presents, from coming to wrap presents, going out and actually delivering them to our community and the seniors that we help, and it’s definitely been a joyful experience getting to see everybody come together and wrap presents for everybody,” Holm said.
+“Well, it definitely changed from just coming to wrap presents to going out and actually delivering them to our community and the seniors that we help.
+And it’s definitely been a joyful experience getting to see everybody come together and wrap presents for everybody,” Holm said.

+RELATED: Anonymous message ornaments left on Sawyer Park trees spread joy, positivity

+RELATED: The Giving Plate ‘Jingle Store’ giving Christmas gifts to 1,300 local kids

-This was the 20th annual wrapping party for the Santa to a Senior program.
+Wednesday night was the 20th annual wrapping party for the Santa for Seniors program.

 Vloedman says this year brought 150 volunteers to help wrap presents for just a thousand young, at-heart locals who could use a holiday boost.